Alternatively, you can view extracts specifically relevant to your electrical supplies below:

 Any transgression of these Regulations and those contained in the Health and Safety Rules will lead to immediate disconnection of the power supply.
 For temporary air conditioning supplies, please refer to C14.

-Care should be taken to ensure a contractor does not connect any equipment to the temporary build up supplies as these will be switched off prior to and during the show.
+Care should be taken to ensure a contractor/exhibitor does not connect any equipment to the temporary build up supplies as these will be switched off prior to and during the show.

 Ultimate responsibility for payment of such costs remains with the Exhibitor.

 The standard supplies available in the exhibition halls and chalets are as follows: